Creating an Organisational Capability Framework: Why Strategic Learning is an Important Step

-At its purest, heatmapping prioritises capabilities by risks to their performance.
+In its simplest form, heatmapping prioritises capabilities by risks to their performance.
 Low utilisation, lack of resources and business value are all rationales for judging the health of a capability.
-Remember that prioritisation isn’t an exercise in playing capability favourites.
-If anything, it’s a way to justify resourcing in a language that all departments (and their heads) can understand.

 This is also where L&D teams can seek to better understand a day in the life of employees when determining capabilities for development, either as part of a workforce scan or separately.
 Consider:

 - What is an individual good at and why?

 - What do they enjoy doing and why?